 Pabst is a fortress on a hill when seen from 6th & McKinley, looking west.
 The McKinley Blvd.

 off-ramp/on-ramp to the freeway hugs the northern edge of Pabst.
-Freeway also borders Pabst's western
+Freeway also borders Pabst's

 edge.
 The low, tan building at far left, peeking above the grassy hill, is #42, the Warehouse, slated for